Associate Professor

 Sha Tin, NT, Hong Kong SAR

-Bryan Druzin is Associate Professor of law at the Chinese University of Hong Kong, where he teaches jurisprudence and ethics.
+Bryan Druzin is Associate Professor of Law and Legal Theory at the Chinese University of Hong Kong, where he teaches jurisprudence and ethics.
 He has held teaching positions at King’s College London and Brunel University London and has been a Visiting Scholar at the University of Toronto Faculty of Law.
 He holds a B.A., LL.B., and LL.M. from the University of British Columbia and a PhD in law from King’s College London.
 He is former Director of the Faculty’s LLM Programmes and is a Non-resident Senior Fellow at the Centre for International Law, Conflict and Crisis (CILG) at the University of Copenhagen.

 AREAS OF INTEREST